Vanianatalie0245/Leaf-Paw/README.md

 This app is a **personal project**, made with love, and **not intended for commercial use**.

-## Art & Illustrations
-Illustrations used in this app, including the cat, bonsai, and backgrounds, were created using **AI-assisted tools** and gently edited.

 Thank you for taking a moment to enjoy this little companion. 💛